rhymeyang/Se/docs/308B/Chapter05.md

 Capacity management is not just a concern for current needs; it must also consider future needs.
 This is attained through several activities, including

-- **Periodic measurements**
-  - Systems and processes need to be regularly measured so that trends in usage can be used to predict future capacity needs.
+- **Periodic measurements**<br/>Systems and processes need to be regularly measured so that trends in usage can be used to predict future capacity needs.
-- **Considering planned changes**
-  - Planned changes to processes and IT systems may have an impact on predicted workload.
+- **Considering planned changes**<br/>Planned changes to processes and IT systems may have an impact on predicted workload.
-- **Understanding long-term strategies**
-  - Changes in the organization, including IT systems, business processes, and organizational objectives, may have an impact on workloads, requiring more (or less) capacity than would be extrapolated through simpler trend analysis.
+- **Understanding long-term strategies**<br/>Changes in the organization, including IT systems, business processes, and organizational objectives, may have an impact on workloads, requiring more (or less) capacity than would be extrapolated through simpler trend analysis.
-- **Changes in technology**
-  - Several factors may influence capacity plans, including the expectation that computing and network technologies will deliver better performance in the future and that trends in the usage of technology may influence how end users use technology.
+- **Changes in technology**<br/>Several factors may influence capacity plans, including the expectation that computing and network technologies will deliver better performance in the future and that trends in the usage of technology may influence how end users use technology.

----

-- **Linkage to Financial Management**

-  - One of the work products of capacity management is a projection for the acquisition of additional computer or network hardware (whether physical devices or virtual in-the-cloud workloads) to meet future capacity needs.
+**Linkage to Financial Management**<br/>One of the work products of capacity management is a projection for the acquisition of additional computer or network hardware (whether physical devices or virtual in-the-cloud workloads) to meet future capacity needs.
 This information needs to be made a part of budgeting and spending management processes.

-- **Linkage to Service Level Management**

-  - If there are insufficient resources to handle workloads, capacity issues may result in violations to SLAs.
+**Linkage to Service Level Management**<br/>If there are insufficient resources to handle workloads, capacity issues may result in violations to SLAs.
 Systems and processes that are overburdened will take longer to respond.
 In some cases, systems may stop responding altogether.

-- **Linkage to Incident and Problem Management**
-  - Systems with severe capacity issues may take excessive time to respond to user requests.
+**Linkage to Incident and Problem Management**<br/>Systems with severe capacity issues may take excessive time to respond to user requests.
 In some cases, systems may malfunction or users may give up.
 Often, users will call the service desk, resulting in the logging of incidents and problems.

 ##### Service Continuity Management